whage/thesis/thesis.md

 Implementing the same program in all these languages with the intent of comparing them would make little sense as they all serve different purposes.

-**TODO: based on what? need some qualitative approach! how and what to compare?**

-...

-## Structure, method of analysis
-For each language I'll try to highlight one or two key type systems features and examine how those affect writing programs in the language.

-...

 ### Assembly
 > [assembly language] is any low-level programming language in which there is a very strong correspondence
 > between the instructions in the language and the architecture's machine code instructions.